Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping

 \section{Discussion}

-Through the two flood mapping case studies in Section \ref{Section5}, the ADAGE framework demonstrated its capability to quantitatively evaluate the alignment between model explanations and reference explanations derived from domain knowledge.
-The alignment score produced by the framework provides a systematic metric for assessing how closely model explanations follow scientifically grounded reference explanations.
-High alignment scores indicate strong agreement with domain knowledge, whereas low scores suggest that models rely on patterns inconsistent with established knowledge.
+Through the two flood mapping case studies in Section \ref{Section5}, the ADAGE framework demonstrated the capability to quantitatively evaluate the alignment between model explanations and reference explanations derived from domain knowledge.
+The alignment score provides a systematic metric for assessing how closely model explanations align with scientifically grounded reference explanations.
+High alignment scores indicate strong agreement with established knowledge, whereas low scores suggest that models rely on patterns inconsistent with the reference domain knowledge.